Bailey Smith

-Bailey Smith (born 7 December 2000) is a professional Australian rules football player.
-Smith was recruited by the Western Bulldogs with the 7th draft pick in the 2018 AFL draft, making his debut in the 2019 AFL season.
-He received a nomination for the 2019 AFL Rising Star award in round 9 of the 2019 season, placing fourth in the overall count at the conclusion of the season.
-Since then, he has been a dual member of the 22under22 team, and a recipient of the Chris Grant Best First Year Player Award.
+Bailey Smith (born 7 December 2000) is a professional Australian rules footballer who plays for Geelong in the Australian Football League (AFL).

+Originally recruited by the Western Bulldogs with the seventh pick in the 2018 national draft, he made his debut in the 2019 season, receiving a Rising Star nomination in round 9 and finishing fourth in the final count.
+At the Bulldogs' he was a four-time member of the 22 Under 22 team, and a recipient of the Chris Grant Best First Year Player Award.

+After five seasons and 103 games with the Bulldogs, Smith was traded to Geelong ahead of the 2025 season.
+In his first season with the Cats, he was named in the All-Australian team and won the AFLCA Champion Player of the Year award.

 Early life and career

-Smith played his early career for the East Malvern Junior Football Club in Melbourne's south-east.
+Smith grew up in East Malvern and played his early career for the East Malvern Knights Junior Football Club in Melbourne's south-east.
 In 2011, he won the MSJFL under-11 west division best and fairest award.
 He also won a best and fairest with Xavier College while playing in the team in Year 11, and was named as a member of the AIS-AFL Academy.
 Smith played for the Sandringham Dragons in the NAB League for the 2017 and 2018 seasons.
 In his 2017 season with the Dragons, he had a very solid year as a bottom-ager, averaging 24.3 disposals and 4 tackles a game.
 Playing as a half-back, his breakout game with the Dragons came in the eleventh round of the season, where he collected 34 and 5 clearances to help the Dragons to a 49-point victory over the Geelong Falcons.
 The following week, he again led the team for disposals, collecting 32 disposals in a thrilling 1-point win over the Gippsland Power.
 In the fourteenth round of the season, Smith was named as the player of the round after he had the best game of his career to that point, totalling 44 disposals, 13 inside 50s and 10 clearances.
 At the conclusion of the season, Smith was awarded best first year player award after his promising performances.